aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex2pipeline/Step2.en.md

 Any row written to the `StateTable` should trigger the `MapLambda` function.
 Therefore, you should be able to see logs for the Lambda invocations.

-Alternatively, you can observe the outputs of the `MapLambda` funection in the DynamoDB `ReduceTable`.
+Alternatively, you can observe the outputs of the `MapLambda` function in the DynamoDB `ReduceTable`.
 To do that, navigate to the DynamoDB service in the AWS console, click `Items` on the left, and select `ReduceTable`.
 At this stage you should see multiple rows similar to the image below.

 ![Reduce table items](/images/event-driven-architecture/lab1/reduce-table-items.png)